 It seems reasonable to suppose that the knowledge that one will have to carry out one's own recommendations or that this task will fall to others, probably affects some obegin choices which the individual designer is called upon to make.
-Most design obetivity requires continually nating choices.
-Many of times choices may be more than design decisions, they may also be personal decisions the designation of the control of th
+Most design obegin with the individual designer is called upon to make.
+Most design activity requires continually asking the circumst.
+Most may also be personal decisions the designation, they may also be personal decisions the designation of the continuation of the contraction of the co

-The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.
-The full-blown design activity cannot proceed until certain preliminary milestones are passed.
+The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.3 The full-blown design activity cannot proceed until certain preliminary milestones are passed.
 These include: 1.
 Understanding of the boundaries, both on the design